Freckles are a natural variation of human skin. While they aren’t harmful, treatments do exist to lighten them.

 Some freckles are in it for the long haul.
 Others are most prominent in the summer due to increased sun exposure, but will fade during winter or by avoiding direct sunlight.
 Freckles that are hereditary may diminish as you age.
 Freckles caused by sun damage tend to increase with age.

 Freckles are noncancerous, but they may be confused with skin cancer.
 Excessive sun exposure is a risk factor for both freckles and melanomas.
-Melanoma is more common in people with fair skin or freckles than in those with dark skin.
+Melanoma is

 If you notice changes in size, color, or shape of a freckle, see your doctor or dermatologist.
 They’ll be able to determine whether it’s a reason for concern.